The Tokyo Skytree - a white towering structure infront of a blue sky

 Plenty of signage let us know what direction we were looking in, and what we were looking at, highlighting key buildings and areas.

-Looking down from the tallest tower in the world at Tokyo.
+Looking down from the top when Visiting The Tallest Tower In The World.
 There are only buildings in the picture, lots of different heights and sizes all looking close together

 Looking down at one of the biggest cities in the world